Search by author or title:

 INTRODUCTION, METHODS, (or STUDY AREA AND METHODS), RESULTS, DISCUSSION, CONCLUSIONS (only where necessary to summarize discussion), ACKNOWLEDGEMENTS, REFERENCES

 Figures include charts, graphs, maps, and photographs.
 They should be embedded at the end of the document as .jpg files.
-Once the manuscript is accepted, we will request a high-resolution image of at least 300dpi. for reproduction.
-We welcome colour figures.
-Bear in mind, however, that these should be reproducible in black and white for the printed edition unless the additional charge is paid (see Page charges).
-Maps of study locations must be accompanied by an overview map to give geographic context to at least to the country level.
+Once the manuscript is accepted, we will request separate high-resolution images (at least 300dpi) for reproduction.

 Authors working in the R statistical environment may find the following tools useful: colorbrewer2; RcolorBlindness.